conan-io/docs/reference/conanfile/attributes.rst

         options = {"shared": [True, False],
                    "option1": ["value1", "value2"],}

-Values for each option can be typed or plain strings, and there is an special value, ``ANY``, for options that can take any value.
+Values for each option can be typed or plain strings, and there is a special value, ``ANY``, for options that can take any value.

 The attribute ``default_options`` has the purpose of defining the default values for the options